apache/incubator-taverna-site/content/documentation/scufl2/bundle.md

 ##Parsing/writing

-SCUFL2 compliant writers, when producing the workflow bundle document:
+SCUFL2-compliant writers, when producing the workflow bundle document:

  - **Should** write the workflow bundle RDF/XML document according to the SCUFL2 XML schema, use the default namespace `xmlns="http://ns.taverna.org.uk/2010/scufl2#"` and declare the